munpaola7/RAG-Data-Science-Varsity-/README.md

 ---

-## Project Goals
-1. **Implement Vector Search**:
-   - Index and retrieve embeddings for Wikipedia articles.
-   - Perform chunking, embedding generation, and efficient similarity searches.

-2. **Integrate Knowledge Graphs**:
-   - Use Knowledge Graphs to improve retrieval.
-   - Query Knowledge Graphs to incorporate structured data into the pipeline.

-3. **Generate Responses**:
-   - Use a publicly available LLM to generate responses based on retrieved data.

-4. **Develop a Functional Application**:
-   - Build a system capable of taking a query as input, retrieving relevant information, and generating accurate, contextually rich responses.

-5. **Evaluate and Optimize**:
-   - Assess response accuracy, relevance, and quality.
-   - Refine the retriever and generator components for optimal performance.

----

-## Key Features
+## Project Features
 1. **Data Collection**:
    - Process 100,000 Wikipedia articles.
    - Use these articles to build a Knowledge Graph and vector database.

 2. **Knowledge Graph Integration**:
-   - Enhance retrieval using structured data from Knowledge Graphs.
+   - Enhance retrieval using structured data from Knowledge Graphs using Neo4j.
    - Use query mechanisms to extract meaningful relationships and concepts.

 3. **Vector Search Implementation**:
-   - Generate embeddings for text data using pre-trained models .
+   - Generate embeddings for text data using pre-trained models with Pinecone.
    - Use vector search libraries for efficient retrieval.

 4. **RAG Pipeline**: